ulab-team/ulabsite/content/publication/2025-zhao-sun-jud-appenx/index.md

 publication_short: "uLab"

 # Summary.
 An optional shortened abstract.
-summary:
-"This document presents four appendices associated with the article _From Push to Partnership: Evolving Public Engagement Strategies in Pandemic-Induced Street Experiments_, published on the Journal of Urban Design."
+summary: "This document presents four appendices associated with the article 'From Push to Partnership: Evolving Public Engagement Strategies in Pandemic-Induced Street Experiments', published on the Journal of Urban Design."

 tags:
 - street experiment